ClonyPDF home

 The hair visibility requirement is not identical across all countries — it follows a common ICAO baseline (face must be clearly visible, unobscured), but each issuing authority interprets the specifics differently.
 The US State Department, UK HMPO, Government of Canada, and Australian Passport Office each publish their own guidance, and while they agree on the core principle, they differ on details such as whether ears must be visible, how fringe over the forehead is assessed, and how voluminous natural hair is handled in facial proportion calculations.

 The country comparison table later on this page covers these differences specifically.
 If you are applying for a UK passport, for instance, the UK guidance is more explicit about hair not covering the eyes than the Australian guidance; the US guidance focuses on face outline and eye visibility without specifically addressing forehead coverage.
+Country-specific specifications for every standard are indexed in the passport photo requirements by country hub.

 But what if I wear a headscarf or religious head covering?
 Religious and cultural head coverings are subject to their own rules, which vary considerably by country and situation.
 This page covers hair rules only.
 For head coverings, see our dedicated Passport Photo Head Covering Rules page.